This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Turnip Harvest Times and Sizes

-Smaller ones, around golf ball size, are tender and perfect for fresh salads.
+Smaller ones, like golf ball size, are crisp and ideal for fresh salads.

 Radish Harvest Times and Sizes